 Mr. Young Joon Kim

-Mr. Young Joon (“YJ”) Kim is a partner in the Projects Energy & Infrastructure Finance Group of the International law firm of Milbank, Tweed, Hadley & McCloy, currently heading its Seoul Office.
+Mr. Young Joon (“YJ”) Kim is a chairman of Board of Directors at Asian University for Women Support Foundation.
+Prior to that, he was a partner in the Projects Energy & Infrastructure Finance Group of the International law firm of Milbank, Tweed, Hadley & McCloy, heading its Seoul Office.
 Having joined the firm in 1983, he has previously served in the firm’s offices in New York, Tokyo and Hong Kong.
 Mr. Kim’s practice is highly diversified, with a concentration on large- scale, cross-border project development and financing and M&A transactions, particularly in the power, energy, petrochemical and other capital-intensive sectors.
 His recent experience has included advising parties in a petrochemical project in the United States, a power project in Indonesia, a nuclear power project in the Middle East, a petrochemical project in Southeast Asia, a steel mill project in Latin America, a semiconductor project in China, and a telecommunication project in Thailand.
 A graduate of Yale College, B.A., and Harvard Law School, J.D., Mr. Kim is a member of the New York State Bar and speaks regularly at conferences and training seminars as well as at industry associations and universities.